Jotap412/m5p-cb2-hermit-crab-2-CAN/README.md

 ```

 6. Put the Manta board in boot mode
-   - Press and hold the BOOT0 button
+   - Press and hold the **BOOT0** button
-   - Press and release the RESET button
+   - Press and release the **RESET** button
-   - Release the BOOT0 button
+   - Release the **BOOT0** button

 ![](/images/5-BTNs.png)

-7. Check if the Manta board is ready by listing connected devices with:
+7. Check if the Manta board is ready to flash the firmware by listing connected devices with:

 ```
 lsusb